small lotus divider graphic on neutral colored background.

 Pulling It All Together

-An evidence-informed approach acknowledges limits, prioritizes dose and duration, and treats supplementation as a revisitable decision, not a permanent one.
+Long-term supplement use in children is an area where certainty is often assumed but evidence is more nuanced.
+An evidence-informed approach acknowledges those limits, prioritizes dose and duration, and treats supplementation as a revisitable decision, not a permanent one.

-Evidence First Digest
+Evidence First Digest Practical evaluation frameworks, once a week.

-Get new Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
-The digest focuses on helping families interpret supplement claims, research findings, and formulation tradeoffs more clearly.
+Get Evidence First Wellness articles and practical evaluation frameworks delivered once per week.
+The digest focuses on helping families better interpret supplement claims, research findings, and formulation tradeoffs.

-Subscribe to the Digest
+Subscribe to the Digest →

 References and Further Reading